Make slippery floors safe during the winter months

 |Minimum application temperature||minus 10°C|

-Mix between 10°C and 25°C. Remove the two inner tins from the tall outer tin.
-Stir each tin thoroughly and pour all of the contents into the outer tin (scrape around the inside of the tins to remove any residue).
-Mix the components together thoroughly using a spatula or a similar wide bladed tool (a piece of wooden batten is ideal).
+Mix between 10°C and 15°C. Remove the two inner tins from the tall outer tin.
+Stir each tin thoroughly and pour all of the contents into the outer tin, (scrape around the inside of the tins to remove any residue).
+Mix the components together thoroughly using a spatula or similar wide bladed tool, (a piece of wooden batten is ideal).
+Mix between 10°C and 15°C. Remove the two inner tins from the tall outer tin.
+Stir each tin thoroughly and pour all of the contents into the outer tin, (scrape around the inside of the tins to remove any residue).
+Mix the components together thoroughly using a spatula or similar wide bladed tool, (a piece of wooden batten is ideal).
+At this point add the unit of anti slip polymer additive.
 Continue mixing until an even colour and consistency are obtained.
 Do not mix more than one pack at a time.
-If a paint stirrer fitted to an electric drill is used, use the spatula to blend in any unmixed material from the sides and bottom of the tin.
-Do not dilute.
+If a paint stirrer fitted to an electric drill is used, also use the spatula to blend in any unmixed material from the side and bottom of the tin.
+Do not dilute unless you are stirring in the additive as described under ‘Application in low temperatures’.